fit-and-fuel/fit-fuel/README.md

 -	Implement useful and user-friendly Web application.
 -	Provide real time interaction between patients and nutritionist.
 -	Provide highly qualified nutritionists in one platform.
--	Help nutritionist to Store, manage and track of patient’s medical record.
+-	Help nutritionist to Store, manage and track of patientâ€™s medical record.
 -	Saving money, effort, and time for the user of the system, because all of these are available Online.

 ## Scope (In)